 It's important to remember that the home's value isn't the only factor contributing to your monthly mortgage payment.
 Property taxes and homeowners insurance are often built into the home loan itself.
 Depending on your area and local tax burden, these expenses may make up 10 to 15 percent of your monthly payment.

 In order to find the lowest rates on homeowners insurance, it's important to speak with a qualified agent.
-Knowledgeable, independent insurance agents on the Trusted Choice® network have helped thousands of home owners find the best coverage at the most affordable rates nationwide.
+Knowledgeable, independent insurance agents in our network have helped thousands of home owners find the best coverage at the most affordable rates nationwide.